Abhik1998/Gotoken/eth_project/app/Readme.md

 Since, it may be difficult for the reviewers to check out through the app.
 I am attaching a sample image of use of the app.

 ![Example](https://github.com/Abhik1998/Gotoken/blob/master/eth_project/app/WhatsApp%20Image%202019-05-03%20at%2021.24.18.jpeg)

+In this example, I have created an account in the application and it connects to Ethereum address ,hence token exchange can take place in between Ethereum and the application in Golang.